Rida999/Original-Sport-Demo/README.md

 > **A modern, full-stack inventory management platform designed to simplify retail operations and showcase real-world stock management workflows.**

-**Original Sport** is a dynamic inventory management application built with **React, Vite, Tailwind CSS, and TanStack Start**, designed to transform retail operations into a fast, intuitive, and polished experience.
+**Original Sport** is a dynamic inventory management application built with **Node.js, TypeScript, React, Vite, Tailwind CSS, and TanStack Start**, designed to transform retail operations into a fast, intuitive, and polished experience.
 The platform combines a clean and responsive dashboard with practical inventory workflows, making it ideal for demonstrating how modern web technologies can be applied to real-world retail management.

-The application provides a complete set of inventory and retail management features, including **product CRUD operations, inventory tracking, barcode scanning, receipt creation, archive access, and report generation**.
+The application provides a complete set of inventory and retail management features, including **product CRUD operations, inventory tracking, barcode scanning, receipt creation, archive access, report generation, and data management**.
 Products can be quickly identified using the device's **camera to scan barcodes or product numbers**, or through a **USB barcode scanner** for fast and efficient inventory management.

 The application connects to a **Supabase-hosted PostgreSQL backend**, providing reliable data persistence while supporting modern server/client rendering.
 A built-in **demo-friendly reset mechanism** allows sample data to be restored reliably, making the application easy to demonstrate, test, and develop.

-With smooth local development, **SQL-driven database schema control**, a structured full-stack architecture, and **Vercel-ready deployment configuration**, Original Sport serves as a practical showcase of modern web application development and real-world retail management tooling.
+With **TypeScript-based development, Node.js, TanStack's full-stack ecosystem, SQL-driven database schema control, Docker-supported development, data validation, interactive reporting, and Vercel-ready deployment**, Original Sport serves as a practical showcase of modern web application architecture and real-world retail management tooling.

 ---